 Applying for SAFER Program Funding

 Funding is available under the SAFER Program for various types of solutions.
 Information regarding the application process is described by solution type below.
+Information on project application status is available publicly on the State Water Board's website through the Application Status Search Tool.

 Drinking Water Infrastructure and Consolidation Projects